 The North American Registry of Midwives (NARM) is the leading certification agency for direct-entry midwifery in the United States.
-The NARM Certification credential and/or the NARM Examination are required for licensure in most of the states that license direct-entry midwives and in all the states that license midwives specifically for out-of-hospital birth.
+The NARM Certification credential and/or the NARM Written Examination are required for licensure in most of the states that license direct-entry midwives, and in all the states that license midwives specifically for out-of-hospital birth.
 NARM's midwifery certification is a state-of-the-art, legally defensible certification program.
-NARM's CPM certification program is accredited by the National Commission for Certifying Agencies (NCCA) and the accrediting division of the Institute for Credentialing Excellence (ICE).
-ICE/NCCA accreditation means our certification process was reviewed in detail and meets or exceeds the standards set by ICE for certifying agencies.
-The NARM Board is responsible for overseeing the operations of the certification program, including processing applications and recertifications, test development and administration, finances, accountability, public education and advocacy, publishing a newsletter, and maintaining up-do-date policies and procedures for all departments.
+NARM's CPM certification program is accredited by the National Commission for Certifying Agencies (NCCA), the accrediting division of the Institute for Credentialing Excellence (ICE).
+ICE/NCCA accreditation means that our certification process was reviewed in detail and meets or exceeds the standards set by ICE for certifying agencies.
+The NARM Board is responsible for overseeing the operations of the certification program, including processing applications and recertifications, test development and administration, finances, accountability, public education and advocacy, publishing a newsletter, and maintaining up-to-date policies and procedures for all departments.

-NARM contracts with Dr Gerald Rosen for psychometric oversight and guidance and with ProvExam for computer administration of the NARM Examination.
+NARM contracts with Dr Gerald Rosen for psychometric oversight and guidance, and with ProvExam for computer administration of the NARM Written Examination.
 NARM maintains a web site (www.narm.org) for distributing information to candidates, certificants, and the general public.
-In 2019, the NARM Test Department, under the direction of Ida Darragh, oversaw the administration of the NARM Examination to 310 certification or licensure candidates.
+In 2020, the NARM Test Department, under the direction of Ida Darragh, oversaw the administration of the NARM Written Examination to 284 certification or licensure candidates.

-Since beginning computer-based testing in June of 2014, NARM changed from three testing dates per year at twenty testing sites to a continuous cycle of testing dates at over 100 computer testing centers.
+Computer based testing began in June of 2014 and changed from three testing dates per year at 20 testing sites, to a continuous cycle of testing dates at over 100 computer testing centers.
 Computer based testing has been well received by the candidates, especially due to the increase in test sites and the convenience of year-round testing.